 The Sharpe Community Partnership Program is a freshman residential initiative that extends William & Mary=s long‑held tradition of public and community service.
 Nurturing both responsible citizenship and energetic involvement in the community is part of the university=s mission.
 In the spirit of our mission and traditions, students who participate will live in the Sharpe program residence, enroll in program‑sponsored seminars, take part in public forums and work together on community projects B all as a way of encouraging freshmen to explore issues in our national life and become directly involved in these issues through public service.
 For more information about applying to the Sharpe Program, contact the Charles Center at (757) 221-2495.

 Alcohol is not permitted in individual rooms in freshman residence halls unless one of the residents is at least 21 years of age and the alcohol belongs to that resident.
 Further, alcohol is not permitted in the common areas of freshman residences nor may functions with alcohol be scheduled in freshman residence halls.
-Additionally, the university offers a section in campus housing housing as a substance-free floor for upper-class students.
+Additionally, the university offers a section on the first floor in Landrum Hall as a substance-free floor for upper-class students.

 Residents who live on a substance-free hall, and their guests, agree to refrain from consuming alcoholic beverages at any time they are physically present on the floor, including in private residence rooms.
-If a resident or their guest violates this provision, the resident will receive one written warning issued by the Area Director or Assistant Director for Fraternity & Sorsorty Housing.
+If a resident or his/her guest violates this provision, the resident will receive one written warning issued by the Area Director.
 A second violation will result in the resident being reassigned to another space on campus as determined by Residence Life.
 Any such reassignment does not release the resident from the Housing Contract.

 Since few of the residence hall rooms are carpeted, students may consider bringing a room size carpet from home.
 Carpet remnants are also available at local stores.
 Currently One Tribe Place and Graduate Complex bedrooms are the only locations with carpeting in student rooms.